+The emergency key allows for entry into the vehicle should the battery in the vehicle or the Key Fob go dead.
 The emergency key is also for locking the glove box.
 You can keep the emergency key with you when valet parking.

-To remove the emergency key, slide the mechanical latch 2 at the top of the Key Fob sideways with your thumb and then pull the key out with your other hand.
+To remove the emergency key, slide the mechanical latch at the top of the Key Fob sideways with your thumb and then pull the key out with your other hand.